AshHartwell/Leamprov/content/pages/shows.md

 At the Knight & Garter, 14 Hotel St, Leicester LE1 5AW, UK

 # Leamprov's 'Elephant in the Room' at Leicester Comedy Festival

-Our regular sell-out show format, where we take inspiration from audience suggestions and create comedy scenes off the cuff!
+'Elephant in the Room;  is our regular sell-out show format, where we take inspiration from audience suggestions, and create comedy scenes off the cuff!

 ### Saturday 24 February 2024